LiZhang-2020/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 This command uses the same pattern items and actions as ``flow create``, their format is described in `Creating flow rules`_.

+``flow queue dequeue`` must be called to retrieve the operation status.

 Attributes
 ^^^^^^^^^^